 In business emails, it's better to err on the side of formality, especially when writing to people you don't know well.
 You can always relax your tone as relationships develop.

 Here's a practical tip I've used with great success: when dealing with sensitive topics or potential conflicts, write your email, then set it aside for an hour before sending.
 Coming back with fresh eyes often reveals tone issues you didn't notice initially.
+In 2026, with AI tools that can analyze tone in real-time, you can even get instant feedback on whether your message might come across as too harsh, too passive, or just right.

 Different industries and companies have different expectations around language formality.
 A startup might embrace a more conversational style than a traditional bank or law firm.
 Pay attention to how senior leaders in your organization communicate, and adjust accordingly.
+When in doubt, mirror the formality level of the person you're writing to.

 How many times have you finished reading an email and thought, "So what am I supposed to do now?"
 A strong ending is just as important as a strong beginning.